A 400 year old Japanese image for a 2,500 year old Chinese code of conduct

 Three Monkeys......Three Perspectives......Three Proverbs

-Proverb 1 The subject of this webpage, from the Far East, a noble moral code to follow, avoid evil in all forms.
+Proverb 1 The subject of this webpage, from the East, a noble moral code to follow, avoid evil in all forms.
 "Hear no evil, see no evil, speak no evil."

 Proverb 2 Professor Archer Taylor (1890-1973), a folklorist, writes about a Roman proverb.
 He traced it's early origins to a sermon in Paris about 1300 AD and to Gesta Romanorum, a Latin collection of folklore and legends in the late 14th century.
 "Audi, vide, tace, si vis vivere in pace."
 "Hear, see, be silent, if you want to live in peace."